Julien-R44/pino-loki/README.md

   -u, --user <user>              Loki username
-  -p, --password <password>      Loki password --hostname <hostname>          URL for Loki --pushApiPath <pushApiPath>    Path to the Loki push API -b, --batch                    Should logs be sent in batch mode -i, --interval <interval>      The interval at which batched logs are sent in seconds -t, --timeout <timeout>        Timeout for request to Loki
+  -p, --password <password>      Loki password --hostname <hostname>          URL for Loki --endpoint <endpoint>          Path to the Loki push API -b, --batch                    Should logs be sent in batch mode -i, --interval <interval>      The interval at which batched logs are sent in seconds -t, --timeout <timeout>        Timeout for request to Loki